Dymaxion map: History

-The projection was invented by Buckminster Fuller.
-The March 1, 1943, edition of Life magazine included a photographic essay titled "Life Presents R. Buckminster Fuller's Dymaxion World".
-The article included several examples of its use together with a pull-out section that could be assembled as a "three-dimensional approximation of a globe or laid out as a flat map, with which the world may be fitted together and rearranged to illuminate special aspects of its geography."
-Fuller applied for a patent in the United States in February 1944, showing a projection onto a cuboctahedron, which he called "dymaxion".
-The patent was issued in January 1946.
+The March 1, 1943, edition of Life magazine included a photographic essay titled "Life Presents R. Buckminster Fuller's Dymaxion World", illustrating a projection onto a cuboctahedron, including several examples of possible arrangements of the square and triangular pieces, and a pull-out section of one-sided magazine pages with the map faces printed on them, intended to be cut out and glued to card stock to make a three-dimensional cuboctahedron or its two-dimensional net.
+Fuller applied for a patent in the United States in February 1944 for the cuboctahedron projection, which was issued in January 1946.

-In 1954, Fuller and cartographer Shoji Sadao produced the Airocean World Map, a version of the Dymaxion map that used a modified but mostly regular icosahedron as the base for the projection.
-The version most commonly referred to today, it depicts Earth's continents as "one island", or nearly contiguous land masses.
+In 1954, Fuller and cartographer Shoji Sadao produced a new map onto an icosahedron instead of the cuboctahedron.
+It depicts Earth's continents as "one island", or nearly contiguous land masses.
+References today to the Fuller projection or Dymaxion usually indicate this version.